AndreiBoris/toronto-theatre-map/README.md

 * Get information straight from websites using server side code to display current plays at various venues.
-* Change UI, especially for phones but generally to make the experience more pleasing.
+* Change UI, especially for phones, to make the experience more pleasing.
 Transparent sliding boxes come to mind.
 Definitely a new opening graphic.

 ##### Possible additions